 I hate to tell them but the way to get your kids on a reality show is not through a blog with photos and text of their antics.
 Marry your cousin, move into a trailer park, enter your three year old in every Little Miss Piggly Wiggly contest there is, teach her how to strut like Heidi Klum, dress like Dolly Pardon, and sing like Celine Dion, and Voila!
 Next thing you know, you'll be on TV.
 But, I digress.

-When I started this Blog three years ago, I decided if I was going to do it, I was going to be dedicated to it.
-So I try to write 6 days a week - operative word there being "try".
+When I started this Blog twelve years ago, I decided if I was going to do it, I was going to be dedicated to it.
+So I try to write several days a week - operative word there being "try".
 Sometimes there is just not anything worth writing about or my schedule did not allow me enough time.
-In those cases, stay tuned, I'll be back in a day.
-(Trust me, the insanity in my life will only stay at bay for so long.)
+In those cases, stay tuned, I'll be back in a day or two.There have been times I wanted to take a sabbatical, not knowing if my days as a blogger were over or not.
+(Then I found the insanity in my life will only stay at bay for so long.)

 If you are so inclined, please take the time to post a comment or respond to someones comment.
 Or, even just check a box at the end of a post.
 Better yet - join.
 There are no dues, no meetings, no dress code, no spam, it just shows that one more person thinks that this is a worth while endeavor.

-The only problem I run into as more of my family and friends become loyal readers, is that it cuts down on the pool of resources I have to write about.
+Over the years I have run into several interesting issues.
+Loyal readers will respond with pride that they or their story was noted in a post.
+A major issue that arises as more of my family and (certain) friends become loyal readers, is that it cuts down on the pool of resources I have to write about.
 I would never want to embarrass someone or hurt their feelings.
 But, that's OK, folks are dying everyday and I take good notes.

 The bottom line is that I very much appreciate your taking the time to read my little vignettes.
 Y'all come back now.